Annapurna Circuit Trek

 Besides the package amount, there’s one important thing you need to know when you’re doing the Annapurna Circuit Trek.

 Ever since international guests have come for trekking or mountaineering, they have made a culture of tipping the most needy people out in the rural areas.
-Out of them all, porters are kept the priority.
+Out of them all, porters are kept as the priority.

 When you’re trekking in the Annapurna region, you’ll learn about this even more.
-You’ll see their struggle and in those rugged terrain and steep climbs, they carry more than 15 kg with the support of their head.
+You’ll see their struggle in those rugged terrain and steep climbs, they carry more than 15 kg with the support of their head.

 You’ll learn to appreciate their effort and the feeling of tipping them comes naturally.
-So, Mount Glory just wants you to be prepared for the tipping as you’ll need to carry extra cash than the budget you have planned.
+So, Mount Glory just wants you to be prepared for the tipping as you’ll need to carry more cash than the budget you have planned.

 Annapurna Circuit Trek FAQs